thomasthills/thomasthills.github.io/BehavioralNetworkScience.md

 You can find the code on Github [here](https://github.com/thomasthills/BehavioralNetworkScience).
 You can download the zipped data from [here](https://warwick.ac.uk/fac/sci/psych/people/thills/thills/sampledatafilesbns.zip)

-*Part I* is a useful place to start for those unfamiliar with network science.
-*Part II-IV* focuses on specific methodologies and topics associated with language, mind, and society.

 ## Table of Contents